NimbleBoxAI/nbox/docs/source/quick_deploy.rst

        wait_till_deployment=True,  # this will return the url endpoint and key )

 Now wait for the deployment to complete.
 You can check out the dashboard till then and once deployed you will see the URL and API key for your model.
+Read more about deployment and runtimes `here <nbox.model.html>`_

 .. code-block:: python